 What if you give up an employer match?

 Missing out on your employer's match so that, say, you can beef up your down payment or accelerate mortgage payments is generally not advisable.
-Any match you receive is a bit like "free money," and capturing it can be a vital tool in your retirement-saving plan.
+Any match you receive is a bit like "free money" that can contribute to your retirement savings plan.

-For those reasons, try not to miss out on your match while saving for a home or paying down your mortgage (even if getting your employer's match means you can only save up a down payment of less than 20%, and so must pay for private mortgage insurance).
+For those reasons, try to contribute at least up to your employer match while saving for a home or paying down your mortgage (even if getting your employer match means you can only save up a down payment of less than 20%, and so must pay for private mortgage insurance).

 What if you're buying a bigger vs. smaller house?